Smith42/astroPT/README.md

-I have been playing around with DESI galaxy png postage stamps downloaded from DESI DR8 just to see if my hunch that "more galaxy data == more better model".
+I have been playing around with DESI galaxy png postage stamps downloaded from DESI DR8 just to see if my hunch that "more galaxy data == more better model" holds.
 So far this looks to be the case, and below I show some first results.

-Some preliiminary results for scaling the model for 1M DESI DR8 galaxies (around 1B tokens when tokenised via a ViT-like learnt tokeniser):
+Some preliminary results for scaling the model for 1M DESI DR8 galaxies (around 1B tokens when tokenised via a ViT-like learnt tokeniser):

 <p align="center">